-When you, you know, have various things you eat, you become more hungry [laughs].
+When you have various things you eat, you become more hungry [laughs].
 That is also true.
-"There is," for us, there is not.
+There is, for us, "there is not."
 "There is not," for us, actually means there is.
-When there-there is not much food, whatever you eat you will be satisfied with what you eat.
-Actually, you know, you feel satisfaction of the things you have, when there is not so much.
+When there is not much food, whatever you eat you will be satisfied with what you eat.
+Actually, you feel satisfaction of the things you have, when there is not so much.
 "There is not" is for us "there is," and "there is" for us "there is not much" [laughs] often.

 That is very true for us.
-When that is very true for us, our thinking mind goes [in] another direction.
+When that is very true for us, our thinking mind goes in another direction.
 That is why our practice is always confused [laughs].
-On one hand, you know, your-your feeling is very realistic and actual; on the other hand, your feeling is just logical.
+On one hand, your feeling is very realistic and actual; on the other hand, your feeling is just logical.
 And it is ignoring actual feeling you have in our everyday life.
 No one knows which it is true.
 Both is true.
 There is something we should think about, right here.

-Ummon2 one day asked our students: "I don't ask about-I don't ask about fifteen days before.
+Ummon [Ummon Bun'en (Yunmen Wenyan): 864-949.
+Ch'an master.
+Ummon's statement is from Case 6 of the Pi-yen-lu (Blue Cliff Record).] one day asked our students: "I don't ask about fifteen days before.
 But how about fifteen days ahead?"
 That was his question.
-I don't ask you what has happened, you know, what has happened, actually, fifteen days before, or what has been-what has/happened for fifteen days, but I am asking you what will happen from now?
+I don't ask you what has happened, actually, fifteen days before, or what has been-what has happened for fifteen days, but I am asking you what will happen from now?
 That was Ummon's question.
-No one could answer for that-for that question.
+No one could answer that question.

 So Ummon said: "Every day is good day" [laughs].
 That was his answer.
 Every day is a good day.
-Fifteen days, you know, it has been good days-we have had good days for fifteen days, and we will have good days from now on.
+Fifteen days, it has been good days-we have had good days for fifteen days, and we will have good days from now on.
 Every day is good day.
 That was Ummon's answer.

-And that-what he means is-"Every day good day" means every day-actual-his life of every day include "is not"-include both "there is" and "there is not."
+And what he means is, "Every day good day" means every day-his actual life of every day-includes both "there is" and "there is not."
 And he is satisfied with the idea of "there is" and the idea of "there is not."
-"There is something" is good; "there is no-nothing" is also good.
-But "there is," at the same time, does not mean there is noth-[partial word]-actually there is something.
-But even though there is nothing for him, that is "there is."
-Even though "there is," you know, for him that is-"there is not" sometime.
+"There is something" is good; "there is nothing" is also good.
+But "there is," at the same time, does not mean there is nothing-actually there is something.
+But even though there is nothing, for him that is, "there is."
+Even though "there is," at the same time.

 Anyway, every day is good day for him.
 "There is" or "there is not," he doesn't care.
 "There is"-good.
 "There is" is good.
-And "there is not"-also good.
+And "there is not"- also good.
 Every day is good day.
-When you, you know, understand exactly what is "there is" and what is "there is not," then you have complete freedom from everything, and you can appreciate things in its true sense.
+When you understand exactly what is "there is" and what is "there is not," then you have complete freedom from everything, and you can appreciate things in its true sense.

-When there is no wind, still something-some flower like camellia falls.
+When there is no wind, still some flower like camellia falls.
 In the deep mountain, when you hear a bird, then you feel, all of a sudden, you feel, "Oh, how quiet mountain it is."
 Every day is a good day.
-Whatever happen to him, it is not just happening of something, or it is not just nothing happened.
+Whatever happens to him, it is not just happening of something, or it is not just nothing happened.
 "Nothing happened," you say, but many things is happening.
 When something happens, you feel nothing.
 The feeling of nothing is happening in the great universe, including sun and the moon and bright stars you see in Tassajara valley.
-That you see many stars-actually when you see many stars, you will feel the vast emptiness of the sky.
-You are not just watching stars, but you are-you are feeling, actually, you feel the vastness of the sky.
+Actually when you see many stars, you will feel the vast emptiness of the sky.
+You are not just watching stars, but you are feeling, actually, you feel the vastness of the sky.